Summi-Khanna/ML-Learners/README.md

    - Generate classification report
    - Plotting returns to see the graph
 6. Train, Test & Evaluate the model's performance

 ---

+## Twitter Data Processing and Twitter Sentimental Score Calculation

+1) Cleaning the text: remove the special characters, numbers from the text
+2) Tokenization: process of breaking the text into smaller pieces called Tokens
+3) Enrichment - POS tagging: process of converting each token into a tuple having the form (word, tag)
+4) Stopwords removal: remove stopwords that carry very little information
+5) Obtaining the stem words: A stem is a part of a word responsible for its lexical meaning (Lemma)
+6) Calculating VADER Sentiment Scores for the stem words.

+---